ml-archive/readme/Documentation/how-to-create-postman-tests.md

 ## Running your tests

 With the tests in place, it's time to actually run them.
 To run the tests while writing them, we recommend simply requesting the endpoint through Postman.
 As soon as endpoints should be run all together, the Postman Runner is more convenient.
 Inside Postman, click "Runner" at the top left corner to bring up a new window with the runner.
-To start your tests, here's the settings you should consider:
+To start your tests, here are the settings you should consider:

-- Collection: This should be your test collection (e.g. `my-project-tests`)
+- Collection: This should be your test collection (e.g. `my-project-tests`).
-- Environment: The environement you want to run your tests against.
+- Environment: The environment you want to run your tests against.
 - Iterations: The number of iterations you want to run.
 1 should be fine for most projects.
 - Delay: The delay between each request.
 0 should fine for most projects.
 - Log Responses: This tells whether or not Postman Runner should output the request/response of each endpoint in the console.